 The fsbo website needs a responsive layout so that it can be easily viewed on any device.
 In today’s fast past world – mobile phones have become the “go to” device… If your fsbo ad cannot be displayed properly on any device – you are missing quality leads.
 The site should also offer the ability to have you login and make changes on the fly.
 Quickly editing the content is crucial in most cases.
 Getting that open house posted a.s.a.p or making a price change on Saturday night at 10pm should be possible.
 Don’t call and have to wait for your ad to be updated.

 If a fsbo site is new or has not been around long – they will not have the viewer base necessary to get you in front of lots of buyers.
-They may claim to have sold millions of dollars worth of homes, be the “smart” way to sell, etc – but claims must be backed up with proof.
+They may claim to have sold millions of dollars worth of homes, be the “smart” way to sell, or have a so-called large facebook following, etc – but claims must be backed up with proof.
 Be sure to check every claim they make.
 If there is no link or details about the claim – the claim is unjustified and unproven.
 Why take their word for it?
 It is easy to provide proof of a claim if the claim is true.

 The best way to check a site’s success is to look at their sold pages and read their customer testimonials.
 A successful fsbo website should provide what the viewer wants and needs.
 Viewers Want Quality Content!
 They need to know as much as they can about the home in order to make a rational decision.
 The idea of showcasing your property online is to appeal to the viewer… Make them want to come see the home in person – fall in love with it – and, purchase the home.
 If the site has provided what the viewer needs, they will have a good success rate.